imagej/imagej.github.io/_pages/imaging/colocalization-analysis.md

 ## Plugins for colocalization

 There are several plugins available for performing colocalization analysis.
-In addition to the options described below, see also the [index of pages related to colocalization](/plugin-index#colocalization).
+In addition to the options described below, see also the [list of extensions](/list-of-extensions) Colocalization category.

 ### List of plugins by method type